NazeefAhmad/DAA-PBL/README.md

-# Snake Game Using C 🐍🎮
+# Snake Game 🐍🎮

 </p>

 ---

 ## 🌱 About Snake Game
 When we were young, we used to play the Snake game on our parent's mobile phones.
-Now, we have recreated the game using the C programming language! 🐍🍎
+Now, we have recreated the game using the Python programming language! 🐍🍎

 ---

-## 🌍 Language Used: **C** 🧑‍🚀
+## 🌍 Language Used: **Python** 🧑‍🚀

-## 🧩 In this project, we used the `process.h`, `windows.h`, and `time.h` header files to implement the game.
+## 🧩 In this project, we used the `pygame` library to implement the game logic and visuals.

 ---